A Brief History of Jon Bon Jovi’s Feud With the Rock Hall and Jann Wenner

 For the better part of a decade, Jon Bon Jovi has been trying to get Bon Jovi inducted into the Rock and Roll Hall of Fame, and today, it finally happened.
 The band has been eligible since 2008, but the New Jersey rockers have only been nominated twice (once before in 2011), finally making it through on their second try this year.
-Jon now tells the the New York Times, apparently using some language not fit for print, that the honor is overdue:
+Jon now tells the New York Times, apparently using some language not fit for print, that the honor is overdue:

 “Well.
 I mean … we’re very happy about it,” he said in an interview.
 “And um, you know.
 It’s great.”
 He paused.
 “I really want to say it’s about time,” he added, using a colorful adjective omitted here.